There are various forms of acne, but this article will look at whiteheads and how to treat them.

-- Approximately 80 percent of the American population, report that they have had some form of acne during their lifetime.
+- Approximately 80 percent of the United States population report that they have had some form of acne during their lifetime.

 - While the cause of acne is not entirely clear, it is associated with hormonal changes.
 Some cosmetic products, fabrics, and perspiration may also be causes.

 - Washing the skin gently twice daily with mild soap and lukewarm water may help.

 Whiteheads are formed when bacteria block the pores in the skin.